dabrad26/programming-class-swift/README.md

-# Swift Playgrounds
+# Programming Classes with Swift

-Swift Playgrounds for school and other experiments.
-Each directory is for school class or project where I saved my Swift Playgrounds.
-These playgrounds are for learning or experimenting with new Swift stuff.
-Just wanted to save them for future reference.
+Swift programming classes assignments and lecture content from taking courses.
+Content is based on each class and has assignments and testing I did following along with lectures (Lecture Content).